shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

 In the last step, if the message mentions the GPU usage, then the running environment is proper.

-Here is an example for the output message:
+Here is an example of the output message:

 ![](./gpu_usage.png)